genesis-ant/genesis-ant/README.md

-## Hi there 👋
+Hi there 👋

-# 👑 Genesis ANT
+👑 Genesis ANT

-**Genesis ANT** is a multi-phase NFT project that starts on BSC and evolves onto BugsChain.
+Genesis ANT is a multi-phase NFT project that starts on BSC and evolves onto BugsChain.

 This is not just a collection — it's a journey.

----

-# 🚀 Roadmap
+🚀 Roadmap

-- 🐜 **ANT**
+🐜 ANT
 100% airdropped.
 No minting.
 Distributed manually to early supporters.

-- 🥚 **Genesis Egg**
+🥚 Genesis Egg
 Airdropped to ANT holders when BugsChain launches.

-- 👑 **Genesis ANT**
+👑 Genesis ANT
 Final stage NFT.
 Utility, perks, and real-world rewards.

----

-# 🧱 Tech Stack
+🧱 Tech Stack

-- IPFS + nft.storage
+IPFS via Pinata

+Remix IDE for contract deployment

-- ERC-721A (planned)
+ERC-721A (planned)

----

-## 🔒 Philosophy
+🔒 Philosophy

-> I don't offer minting.
+I don’t offer minting.
 I offer trust.
-> All NFTs are sent directly by me.
-No wallet risk.
+All NFTs are sent directly by me — no wallet connection, no risk.